Rajeshwari-v/msteams-docs/msteams-platform/designing-your-app/designing-meeeting-notification-modal.md

 #### Do: Keep it contained

-Meetings are optimized for dark mode to help reduce visual and cognitive noise so users can focus on the meeting.
+Limit modal content to a single screen so users can focus on the meeting.

    :::column-end:::
    :::column span="":::